-Gateway takes all aspects of a student’s development into consideration, in particular how language affects the student’s thinking, feeling, and learning.
-Taught according to a defined curriculum and in small classes, students participate in group learning led by faculty skilled in direct, explicit, and multisensory instruction and able to individualize instruction in response to a student’s needs.
+Gateway takes all aspects of a student’s development into consideration, in particular how language affects the student’s learning, thinking, and feeling.
+Students participate in small classes led by faculty skilled in direct, explicit, and multisensory instruction and able to individualize instruction in response to a student’s needs.

-- The Orton-Gillingham-based Reading program begins with Preventing Academic Failure by Phyllis Bertin and Eileen Perlman and is followed by a structured program for teaching reading comprehension.
+- The Orton-Gillingham-based reading program begins with Preventing Academic Failure (PAF) by Phyllis Bertin and Eileen Perlman and is followed by a structured program for teaching reading comprehension.

-- Writing according to The Writing Revolution by Judith C. Hochman, Ed.D., is employed in all subjects, with students learning to write in a dedicated Writing class and reinforced by writing in the subject classes.
+- Writing according to the Hochman Method by Judith C. Hochman, Ed.D. is employed in all subjects with students learning to write in a dedicated writing class and reinforced by writing in the subject classes.

-- The scope and sequence of Singapore Math has been adapted for our students and is augmented by math enrichment.
+- Singapore Math has been adapted for our students and is augmented by math enrichment.

 - Classroom Language Dynamics, developed by Lydia H. Soifer, Ph.D., guides our faculty in how to use language to teach students with language impairment and attention deficit.